Kraft-Owaka/delani-studio-wk3-ip/README.md

-# Week 3
+# Description
- A redesigned we application modeled after the Delani studion.
-Where Amazing people are making amazing designs in a fun environment.
+This is a redesigned web application modeled after the Delani studion."Where Amazing people are making amazing designs in a fun environment."
-### 4-11-2019
-###
-## Description
-This project is designed to recemble the Delani studio project frovided as an assignment.
+This project is designed to resemble the Delani studio project provided as a friday weekend assignment.
 ## Requirement
 * Have access to device that is connected to the internet.
 ## Development